I am an English-speaking freelance food writer based in Rome. I love writing articles on various aspects of Italian culture.

 The Eureka Moment

-On closer inspection, one sees that its history was born out of thrift, economics and changing cultural trends.
+On closer inspection, one sees that its history was born from thrift, economics and changing cultural trends.
 Credit for the first patent of the Moka Express is often given to Luigi De Ponti, who was, in fact, the CEO of Alfonso Bialetti & C., Fonderia In Conchiglia S.P.A. a family firm.

 By the end of 1933, Alfonso Bialetti had created the first prototype "Moka" to prepare coffee at home.